 What constitutes an acceptable receipt?

-- For air and ground transportation: the receipt must show traveler’s (passenger) name – complete itinerary/dates of travel, ticket number, transportation provider and total cost of the ticket.
+- Air and Ground Transportation: the receipt must show traveler’s name, complete dates of travel, ticket number, transportation provider and total cost.
 The receipt must indicate that payment was made in full or $0 balance.
-Passenger or boarding passes usually have all this information printed right on them.
+Passenger/boarding passes usually have this information printed on them.

-- For car rental: an itemized rental receipt provided by the rental company.
+- Car Rental: an itemized rental receipt provided by the rental company.

-- For parking, toll and gas: the receipt must show name of establishment, date and time, city, state and cost.
+- Parking, Toll and Gas: the receipt must show name of establishment, date and time, city, state and cost.